Zdenka Kovačiček: Career

-After duo Hani split in the late 1960s, Kovačiček started a solo career by performing at various European clubs with many successful musicians, including Bill Haley, The Kinks and The Ink Spots.
+After the duo Hani split in the late 1960s, Kovačiček started a solo career by performing at various European clubs with many successful musicians, including Bill Haley, The Kinks and The Ink Spots.
 It was then that she became aware of her talent for jazz, soul, and blues.
 After returning to Zagreb, she started performing with prominent Zagreb jazz musicians, including Boško Petrović, Miljenko Prohaska and Damir Dičić.
 In 1970, at the Opatija Festival, she performed the song "Zbog jedne melodije davne" [Due to an Old Tune] and won the prize of the jury.
-This success marked her return to the Croatian music scene and announced the beginning of her solo career.
+This success marked her return to the Yugoslav music scene and announced the beginning of her solo career.

 During the early 1970s, she performed at various festivals, winning many musical awards.
 In 1971, at the Zagreb Festival, she performed the Kornelije Kovač-written song "Otvorila sam prozor" [I Opened the Window].
 The same year, she performed the Vojkan Borisavljević-composed song "Ljubav" [Love] at the Belgrade Spring Festival and won the debutante prize.
 During 1972, she toured throughout the Soviet Union.
 After returning to Yugoslavia, she turned to rock music and started collaborating with the Zagreb band Nirvana.
 In 1973, at the BOOM Festival in Ljubljana before 7,000 people, they performed the song "Klik temu broj 1" [Click Theme No. 1], which was included on the double album BOOM Pop Fest '73 (released by Jugoton).
 Since then, Kovačiček bears the charism of the most sophisticated female rock vocal in Croatia.

-In the mid-1970s, she performed in rock opera Grička vještica by Ivica Krajić, Karlo Metikoš and Miljenko Prohaska in the Zagreb Comedy Theater, sang with Yugoslav jazz rock selection and took part in the recording of album Pop by Tihomir "Pop" Asanović, which was released in 1976 by the record company Jugoton.
-At that time, her name was mentioned in rock and jazz music, she performed on every major blues and soul ensemble, received many awards and was proclaimed the best female vocal in Yugoslavia.
+In the mid-1970s, she performed in the rock opera Grička vještica by Ivica Krajić, Karlo Metikoš and Miljenko Prohaska in the Zagreb Comedy Theater, sang with Yugoslav jazz rock selection and took part in the recording of album Pop by Tihomir "Pop" Asanović, which was released in 1976 by the record company Jugoton.
+At that time, her name was mentioned in rock and jazz music, she performed on every major blues and soul ensemble, received many awards, and was proclaimed the best female vocal in Yugoslavia.
 In 1976, she founded the rhythm, blues, rock, and soul band Zdenka Express, with whom she performed the song "Hallo, Mr. Elton John" which is on the concert compilation of the BOOM festival '76. (published by PGP-RTB).
 In 1978, Kovačiček recorded an album with Igor Savin's big band that included compositions of prominent composers such as Goran Bregović, Kornelije Kovač, Vanja Lisak, Vladimir Delač and others.
 They collaborated with bands Nirvana, Time, Bijelo dugme, Telephone blues band and many others.